 What is High Performance?

-It's students who come to high school, college, adult education or a workforce program every day committed to giving their all, engaged in learning, pushing through problems and bouncing back from failures.
+It's students who come to class every day committed to giving their all, engaged in learning, pushing through problems and bouncing back from failures.
 It's students with core math and literacy skills that they can build on to master increasingly challenging material.
 It's students who believe that they have something to offer and feel confident enough to speak up.

 It's the skills and traits and mindsets of High Performance.Learn more about High Performance